DikeNnaemeka/Population-Project/README.md

-# Population-Project
+# Population Analysis Project

-Data Analysis project carried out on MySQL and Visualized on Power Bi
+### Project Overview
+---

+This Data Analysis project is aim at providing insights on the world population in relative to different factors.

+The primary datas used for this analysis are